ZacharyZampa/Hangman/README.md

 # Hangman
-A quickly made hangman game
+A quickly made hangman game that works over LAN.